Doug0855/blackjack/QUESTIONS.md

 blackjack
 =========

-1. The game still does not display in an applet, even though I have all of the draw methods, because I haven't had time to configure the applet
+1. For some reason whenever I draw 2 sevens, the option to double down doesn't work.
+I honestly spent the whole class period on tuesday trying to figure out what was happening, and I couldn't fix the bug
 2. Because each of my cards is initialized as 2 ints, it makes it much easier to run calculations based off of the values of the cards and the suits
 3. Because you can have complicated proccesses with multiple objects that you completly complete from scratch.
 4. A private method/variable can only be referenced by the class that it is in.
 A public one can be referenced from any class